tophergates/bdx_inc_projects/05-random-user-generator/README.md

   * Add transitions between newly generated random users.

+  * Calculate the amount of time that elapses while a new user is being generated and display the information as "User generated in *N* seconds."

 ## EXAMPLE
 [Here is an example](https://codepen.io/tophergates/full/eGMebm/) of how this might look. **DO NOT LOOK AT THE SOURCE CODE!
 THAT'S CHEATING!!**